 In the lower body, front crawl works the hip flexors, quads, hamstrings, glutes and calves.
 Your abdominal muscles will also tone up from stabilising you in the water.

-A schematic showing some of the skeletal muscles of a Homo sapiens.
+A schematic showing some of the skeletal muscles of man.
 The schematic was based on an image in the book “The human body” by Linda Gamlin